 The ZX Series is the latest in a long line of distinguished and revered Mission loudspeakers and joins more recent Award-winning products.
 The ZX series represents the most technologically advanced loudspeakers in the Mission family, with a distinct ID that will complement the finest electronics and décor.

 With the aid of sophisticated modelling tools and software, we’ve been able to maximise the performance of the series using the most modern technology available.
-Yet Mission’s original slogan, ‘Music is the master, Technology is the slave’, has never been more apt.
+Yet Mission’s slogan, ‘Music leads, Technology Follows’, has never been more apt.
 Ultimately although it’s possible to design a loudspeaker that measures badly, but still sounds good to most.

 It tends to be very room dependent and that is not our way.
 Great sound and good measurements keep us very happy. – Whichever Mission ZX speaker you select, you’ll want to explore your whole music collection all over again.